 We see the unintended consequences that multiply as one band-aid solution after another is applied until the whole thing finally falls apart and all is lost.

-The song was written by Pete Seeger, folk singer and political activist
+There’s a Hole in the Bucket was written by Pete Seeger, folk singer and political activist

 Like many activists in the era of red-hunting, Seeger was subpoenaed to testify before the House Un-American Activities Committee.
 Under oath, he said “I am not going to answer any questions as to my philosophical beliefs or religious beliefs or political beliefs, or how I voted in any election, or any of these private affairs.
 I think these are very improper questions for any American to be asked, especially under such compulsion as this.”